seoi99/foodie/README.md

 ### Google Map API
-* User will be enable see marker on the map, and once user click's on marker it will navigate direction.
+* Users will be able see marker on the map, and once user click's on marker it will navigate direction.
 * create marker based on business lat, lng information from props that can be retrieved from business details component
 * once it has been received, place marker on current map